 Customized CRM or generic CRM?

-Custom CRM systems are usually the most expensive option.
-However, if designed well they can work effectively alongside your existing business processes.
+Custom CRM systems are generally the most expensive option.
+However, if designed well, they can work effectively alongside your existing business processes.
 They can provide a long-term solution to your needs.
-SMEs therefore need to consider how quickly they should see a return on investment.
-In fact, it can take longer with a tailor-made CRM than with a system that you can start using immediately.
+SMEs should therefore consider how quickly they need to see a return on investment .
+This can take longer with a custom CRM than with a system you can start using immediately.

 An alternative to a bespoke CRM is an industry CRM , which has been designed for similar types of businesses and is usually only tailored to that specific industry.
 These solutions can be beneficial because they can offer a certain level of customization to your business as standard.
 However, you can find better alternatives than generic solutions with flexible usage options.